richarrd92/Messager/README.md

 # Command Usage

-**./sms.sh help
-Displays a list of all available commands and their descriptions:
+1) Displays a list of all available commands and their descriptions: **./sms.sh help**

-**./sms.sh send "MyNumber" "DestinationNumber" "Message" Sends a text message from MyNumber to DestinationNumber:
+2) Sends a text message from MyNumber to DestinationNumber: **./sms.sh send "MyNumber" "DestinationNumber" "Message"**

-Removes all messages associated with Number1 after user confirmation:
+3) Removes all messages associated with Number1 after user confirmation: **./sms.sh remove "Number1"**
-./sms.sh remove "Number1"

-Searches for messages from FromNumber.
+4) Searches for messages from FromNumber.
 Optionally, search by message content or destination number:
-./sms.sh search "FromNumber" [--message] [--number]
+**./sms.sh search "FromNumber" [--message] [--number]**

 # Data Storage